What Can You Learn From Pete Carroll?

-Head coach Pete Carroll is one of the most familiar names and faces in the game, especially since leading the Seattle Seahawks to back-to-back Super Bowls, winning Super Bowl XLVIII, the losing Super Bowl XLIX the following year to the Bill Belichick-led New England Patriots.
+Head coach Pete Carroll is one of the most familiar names and faces in the game, especially since leading the Seattle Seahawks to back-to-back Super Bowls, winning Super Bowl XLVIII, then losing Super Bowl XLIX the following year to Bill Belichick's New England Patriots.
 Coaches like Belichick and Carroll did not achieve their success overnight.
-In the case of Carroll, tracking the ups and downs of his career draws attention to several important lessons that can help in any field—not just football.
+In the case of Carroll, tracking the ups and downs of his career draws attention to several important lessons that are relevant to any field—not just football.

 Carroll worked as an assistant coach at five different universities from 1973–1983 before spending another decade as an assistant in the National Football League job with the Buffalo Bills, Minnesota Vikings, and New York Jets.
 Those 20 years as an assistant coach in the collegiate and professional ranks was an opportunity for Carroll to learn and perfect his craft.

 Are you willing to spend years in dogged pursuit of your career goal without becoming frustrated and pursuing a different line of work?
 Carroll certainly was.

 Carroll was fired from his first head coaching job in the NFL after only one season.
 In 1994, he led the New York Jets to a 6-10 record.
 Can you imagine spending 20 years to land your dream job only to lose it in one year?
 How would you react?